raspberrypilearning/chomp-the-cheese/en/step_4.md

 --- task ---

-+ Click the green flag and have fun trying to catch the cheesy puffs with your mouth!
+Click on the green flag and have fun trying to catch the cheesy puffs with your mouth!

 --- /task ---